SumyGanas/CodingPortfolio/README.md

 # AiScraper Application

-This app is used to stay informed on the daily deals from Ulta and Beaauty Bay.
+This app is used to stay informed on the daily deals from Ulta Beauty

 It uses Google's Gemini AI to provide insights and simplify shopping:
 - Input your personal preferences to figure out what the best products for you
 - Decide what particular items you should buy from which company today
--

-It sends a daily email to your google account containing the updated deals and insights from sephora, ulta and macys.
+- Find the best deals offered every day